Nicolas Boileau-Despréaux: 1660s

 Much of Boileau's early poems as have been preserved hardly contain the promise of what he ultimately became.
 The first piece in which his peculiar powers were displayed was the first satire (1660), in imitation of the third satire of Juvenal; it embodied the farewell of a poet to the city of Paris.
 This was quickly followed by eight others, and the number was at a later period increased to twelve.
 A twofold interest attaches to the satires.
 In the first place the author skilfully parodies and attacks writers who at the time were placed in the very first rank, such as Jean Chapelain, the abbé Charles Cotin, Philippe Quinault and Georges de Scudéry; he openly raised the standard of revolt against the older poets.
 But in the second place he showed both by precept and practice what were the poetical capabilities of the French language.
 Prose in the hands of such writers as René Descartes and Blaise Pascal had proved itself a flexible and powerful instrument of expression, with a distinct mechanism and form.
 But except with Francois de Malherbe, there had been no attempt to fashion French versification according to rule or method.
 In Boileau for the first time appeared terseness and vigour of expression, with perfect regularity of verse structure.

 His admiration for Molière found expression in the stanzas addressed to him (1663) and in the second satire (1664).
 In 1664 or 1665, he composed his prose Dialogue sur les héros de roman, a satire on the elaborate romances of the time, which may be said to have once for all abolished the lucubrations of La Calprenède, Mlle de Scudéry and their fellows.
-Though fairly widely read in manuscript and also released in an unauthorized edition in 1668, the book was not published till 1713, out of regard, it is said, for Mlle de Scudéry.
+Though fairly widely read in manuscript and also released in an unauthorized edition in 1668, the book was not published until 1713, out of regard, it is said, for Mlle de Scudéry.
 To these early days belong the reunions at the Mouton Blanc and the Pomme du Pin, where Boileau, Molière, Jean Racine, Jean de La Chapelle and Antoine Furetière met to discuss literary questions.
 To Molière and Racine he proved a constant friend, and supported their interests on many occasions.

 In 1666, prompted by the publication of two unauthorized editions, he published Satires du Sieur D...., containing seven satires and the Discours au roi.
 From 1669 onwards appeared his epistles, graver in tone than the satires, maturer in thought, more exquisite and polished in style.
 The Épîtres gained for him the favour of Louis XIV, who desired his presence at court.
 The king asked him which he thought his best verses.
 Whereupon Boileau diplomatically selected as his "least bad" some still unprinted lines in honour of the grand monarch and proceeded to recite them.
 He received forthwith a pension of 2000 livres.